HerculesRD/SMTPLP/README.md

 # SNMPLP

-Simple user Bruteforce tool for SNMP with not auth required
+Simple user Bruteforce tool for SNMP with not auth required, its written for python2.7

 usage: